 the QCA, Access Holders, Funding Access Seekers, the Operator and other Service Providers its decision making process in relation to its estimations of Terminal Capacity and System Capacity; and

-the QCA, Differentially Priced Access Holders and Funding Access Seekers in respect of an Expansion Component, the Operator and other Service Providers its decision making process in relation to its estimations of Terminal Capacity and System Capacity,
+the QCA, Differentially Priced Access Holders and Funding Access Seekers in respect of a Differentiated Expansion, the Operator and other Service Providers its decision making process in relation to its estimations of Expansion Component Capacity,

 and provide them with a copy of any independent expert report that DBCT Management receives in relation to estimating those Capacities.
 DBCT Management will not enter into any confidentiality restrictions which would prevent disclosure for the purposes of this Section 12.1(c) except as may be commercially reasonable and customary to avoid disclosure of commercially sensitive information.